Inflectra/rapise-documentation/docs/RVL/AI.md

 ![Other Cases](img/AI_other_cases_check.png)

+!!! note
+    Rapise looks for AIExamples.txt file in two folders: %WORKDIR%/AI and %WORKDIR%/Shared.
+If both files exist then information from both of them is used.

 ### Shared Instructions

 Shared instructions streamline the AI code generation process by providing general guidelines and frameworks that apply across multiple test cases.
 These instructions ensure consistency and standardization in the AI-generated code.